dekuNukem/RGBeeb/README.md

 ![Alt text](photos/acrylic.png)

-The case soon arrived, I had the main chassis laid out, installed ATX standoffs, and tried out the adapter plate:
+The case soon arrived, I had the main chassis laid out and tried out the adapter plate:

 ![Alt text](photos/testmount.jpeg)

 It works!
 And already looks pretty good!
 I really like how modular this case is.

 I then installed the ATX power supply.
-To my annoyance the RGB fan points downwards, so it is practically invisible with the case standing up.
+Annoyingly the RGB fan points downwards, so it is practically invisible with the case standing up.
 But at least it's white!

 ![Alt text](photos/atxpsu.jpeg)